Chavafei/Juicy_effect/README.md

 - Run the scene, you will see that the box will pulse once
 - to make it loop, set the `loop` in `Juicy_effect_scale` to `true` and set `Loop Infinite` to `true`
 - the box will now pulse repeatedly

+## Juicy Effect's feature

+### Active
+if this is false, Juicy effect will not play.

+### Duration
+how long the juicy effect will play, this value will be used in most calculation of the effect

+### Stopper
+if this is true, the juicy effect after will need to wait for this effect to finished first to play.

+### Loop
+the Juicy effect will play again after it is finished, (I'm not sure how this will work with `Stopper` yet)

 ## Here are guide on how to do specific things